codsen/codsen.com/src/articles/2021-04-05-esbuild-is-faster-but-programs-are-slower.md

   - ts
 ---

-I&nbsp;admire Evan W., the creator of esbuild, and I believe we'll eventually get the JS/TS instant builds one day.
-Same as in Deno-land.
-I wish I could help somehow.
-I&nbsp;hope I messed up my configs, and it's me not esbuild.

-In this context...

 Programs built by esbuild v0.11.5 appear to perform **on average 27% slower** than the same code built by Rollup.
 Some packages perform more than 90% slower though!
+In this context, I can't use it in _production_.

 Here are the details of the benchmarks.
 I hope it's me, not&nbsp;esbuild.